IgKh/katvan/README.md

 To compile and install Katvan from source code, you'll need:
 - A C++ compiler toolchain that supports C++20, and is [supported by Qt](https://doc.qt.io/qt-6/supported-platforms.html)
+- A recent stable Rust toolchain
-- Development files for Qt 6.5 (or a later 6.x release)
+- Development files for Qt 6.5 (or any later 6.x release)
-- CMake 3.16 or later
+- CMake 3.19 or later
+- [Corrosion](https://github.com/corrosion-rs/corrosion) (optional, will be automatically downloaded if missing)
 - A working `pkg-config`
 - [hunspell](http://hunspell.github.io/)
 - [GoogleTest](https://google.github.io/googletest/) (optional, for running unit tests)